ZoneIn Privacy Policy

 - ZoneIn does not attempt to reverse-engineer Apple’s opaque tokens into readable app names, website URLs, or domains.

-Some local data is shared between the main app and extensions using local App Group storage.
-This is necessary because enforcement can continue when the main app is closed.
+Some local data is shared between the main app and extensions using the App Group group.com.tryzonein.app.
+This allows enforcement to continue when the main app is closed.

 8. Sign in with Apple